Rishthegreat/Notes/School/Unit 1 - Chemistry of Life.md

 ---

 ### Structure of Water and Hydrogen Bonding 1.1
+- Need to look at the chemistry of water to see why it is important for life

 ### Elements of Life 1.2
 - Living systems require a constant input of energy because they need energy to grow, reproduce, and mantain organization